craigzearfoss/readings/what-is-node-js-and-its-pros-and-cons.md

   - Core products are stable but the rest of the NPM registry is poorly structured and documented.

 ### Few experienced developers
+- Not many JavaScript developers have a lot of experience on the back end.